SAP-samples/automation-pilot-examples/prepare-btp-environment/README.md

 * Assign the *OrgManager* to the specified users
 * Create a Cloud Foundry space
 * Assign the *SpaceManager* role to the specified users.
 * Create service instance and key of *SAP Authorization and Trust Management Service (plan apiacces)*, which can be used to manage users on subaccount level.
+To learn how to manage users and their privileges on subaccount level, please check for [Grant Privileges Example](../grant-privileges/).

 ![Pipeline](assets/pipeline.png)